mparno/fenics-web/source/doc/demos/la/eigenvalue/python/documentation.rst

       exit()

 First, we need to construct the matrix :math:`A`.
-This will be done in three steps: define the mesh and the function space associated with it; constructing the variational form defining the matrix; and then assembling this form.
+This will be done in three steps: defining the mesh and the function space associated with it; constructing the variational form defining the matrix; and then assembling this form.
 The code is shown below